alexeygrigorev/mlwiki.org/index.php/Bertrand_Duopoly_Model.md

 ---
-title: "Bertrand Duopoly Model"
 layout: default
 permalink: /index.php/Bertrand_Duopoly_Model
+tags:
+- game-theory
+title: Bertrand Duopoly Model
 ---

-# Bertrand Duopoly Model

 ## The Bertrand Duopoly Model
 This is a game from the [Game Theory](Game_Theory) that models interaction between two firms that produce the same product.